rinswind/distributed-greeter/tasks.md

 ## Create an AWS version with the "suggested security architecture"

+- Rewrite `mysql-init` in Go
+  - That will generate random passwords
+  - Or make a Terraform config to make Dbs?
+  - That will create the given Db if it doesn't exist and generate a user/pass and store them in SSM

 - *NOTE*: The suggested security architecture
   - Use RDS (rather than MySQL pods)
   - Use MemoryDB for Redis (rather than Redis pods)